luk036/ellipsoid-method/ell-review.md

 Discrete Optimization
 ---------------------

-Many engineering problems can be formulated as a convex/geometric programming, e.g. digital circuit sizing.
-Yet in an ASIC design, often there is only a limited set of choices from the cell library.
+Many engineering problems can be formulated as a convex/geometric programming, such as digital circuit sizing.
+However, in ASIC design, there is often only a limited set of cell types to choose from the cell library.
 In other words, some design variables are discrete.
-We can formulate the discrete version as Mixed-Integer Convex programming (MICP) by mapping the design variables to integers.
+We can express the discrete version as Mixed-Integer Convex programming (MICP) by mapping the design variables to integers.

-What’s wrong with the existing methods?
-Mostly based on relaxation.
-Then use the relaxed solution as a lower bound and use the branch-and-bound method for the discrete optimal solution.
-Note that the branch-and-bound method does not utilize the convexity of the problem.
-What if I can only evaluate constraints on discrete data?
+What are the problems with the existing methods?
+It is mostly based on relaxation.
+The relaxed solution is then used as the lower bound and the branch-and-bound method is used to find the discrete optimal solution.
+Note that the branch-and-bound method does not exploit the convexity of the problem.
+What if only constraints on discrete data can be evaluated?

-Usually a relaxed optimal solution (convex) is obtained first.
-Then the optimized discrete solution is obtained by searching exhaustively the neighborhood.
+A relaxed optimal solution (convex) is usually obtained first.
+Then the optimized discrete solution is obtained by exhausting the neighborhood search.
 However, sometimes the constraints are tight so that the relaxed continuous optimal solution is far from the discrete one.
-Enumeration of the discrete domain is difficult.
+Enumeration of the discrete domains is difficult.

 Consider:
 $$\begin{array}{ll}